alukosdev/ccsp/guidance/owasp-top-10.md

 This risk was merged with and renamed from [Insecure Deserialization](#insecure-deserialization) in 2021.
 !!!
-==- Using Components with Known Vulnerabilities
+==- Using Components with Known Vulnerabilities Notable Common Weakness Enumerations (CWEs) include:

-+++ Notable CWEs
-CWE does not cover the limitations of human processes and procedures that cannot be described in terms of a specific technical weakness as resident in the code, architecture, or configuration of the software.
+- CWE does not cover the limitations of human processes and procedures that cannot be described in terms of a specific technical weakness as resident in the code, architecture, or configuration of the software.
 Since "known vulnerabilities" can arise from any kind of weakness, it is not possible to map this OWASP category to other CWE entries, since it would effectively require mapping this category to ALL weaknesses.[https://cwe.mitre.org/data/definitions/1035.html]

 +++ Attack Scenarios
++++ Vulnerabilities
 +++ Prevention
 +++